First Order? 🎯 10% OFF + FREE Skin Protection Guide.

 Melanoma in Australia

-To give you a sense of things, melanoma frequency in Australia was measured at 58 new cases per 100,000 people in 2018 according to World Health Organisation (WHO) data.
+To give you a sense of things, melanoma frequency in Australia was measured at around 58 new cases per 100,000 people in 2018, according to WHO data.

-By comparison, the same measure was 22 cases per 100,000 people in the United States.
+By comparison, the same measure in the United States was roughly 22 cases per 100,000 people — making melanoma about two to three times more common in Australia.

 So, melanoma is 2.6x more common in Australia than in the USA.